WELS Nurses Association

-WLC is posting for clinical instructors: more information under the announcements.
-To read even more about the Wisconsin Lutheran College Nursing Program click on this link! http://www.wlc.edu/academics/nursing/
+To read about the Wisconsin Lutheran College Nursing Program click on this link! http://www.wlc.edu/academics/nursing/

-Click on CAMM sidebar for the November update letter.
-Also...Holiday greetings from Malawi!
+NEW POSTING: Click on CAMM sidebar for the June update letter with a special message from Megan Behl!
+Also...news about Alison Westphal's commissioning as the Lutheran Mobile Clinic administrator in Malawi!
 Read more on CAMM sidebar!

 WELSNA Mission Statement

 - Spiritual Support: Provide opportunities for nurses to develop and to grow in their faith as they face challenges in their lives and work place.

 - Education: Promote, develop and facilitate educational programs through establishment of a speaker’s bureau, a resource library for continuing education and wellness information for the community.

 - Consultation: Develop training programs that can be used by different areas of practice such as parish nurses, home care nurses, hospital nurses, nurse educators and student nurses.

 - Leadership: Promote development of an expert pool to be utilized as a resource for nurse's association members.

 - Health Resources: Develop a pool of volunteers and/or resources (health booklets etc) for the community served, and for to distribution during scheduled events.

 - Volunteer/Mission Opportunities: Develop a database of volunteers to serve in a variety of situations based on needs of the local or global community being served.